Motor vehicle - Leasing costs

 Total lease payments deducted in fiscal periods before 2016 for the vehicle

 Total number of days the vehicle was leased in 2016 and previous fiscal periods

 The amount on line 4 ($33,000) or ($35,294 + $4,588), whichever is more, multiplied by 85%:

 [($800 + 5% GST and 8% PST) x line 3] ÷ 30

 [($30,000 + 5% GST and 8% PST) × line 1] ÷ line 5

 Kim's eligible leasing cost is either line 6 or 7, whichever amount is less.
 In this case, her allowable claim is $3,000.

 Repayments and imputed interest

 When you lease a passenger vehicle, you may have a repayment owing to you, or you may have imputed interest.
-If so, you will not be able to use "Chart C - Eligible leasing costs for passenger vehicles," of Form T2125.
+If so, you will not be able to use "Part 19 - Eligible leasing costs for passenger vehicles," of Form T2125.